 Welcome and Orientation

 Upon arrival you’ll take part in a three-day CISabroad orientation program, then a shorter one hosted by the university.
 You’ll learn the “do’s and don’ts” of living in Wellington, New Zealand like where to go out, how to stay safe and how to get around and where the best places to buy food are.
 You’ll also learn some helpful Kiwi and Maori sayings and gain some insights into Kiwi culture.
 As we know students love food, so we will also host you to a yummy welcome meal showcasing some of the modern Asian food that Wellington is known for.

 Farewell and Re-entry Program

 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can take some adjustment.
 We’ll walk you through some of the things to expect, and strategies for coping with reverse culture shock.
 Plus, relive some highlights of your time abroad and, in true Kiwi style we will feed you more ‘kai’ as part of our farewell.

-During the Semester on the North Island, New Zealand program, you’ll live in one of the University of Victoria’s fully furnished and self-catered residences.The Accommodation Service at the University has a policy of placing students in apartments with a mix of both local and international students.
+During the Semester in New Zealand – North Island program, you’ll live in one of the University of Victoria’s fully furnished and self-catered residences.The Accommodation Service at the University has a policy of placing students in apartments with a mix of both local and international students.
 This is a great way for students to adjust to living in Wellington and an even better way for students to make new friends.

 - Household appliances and cooking and eating utensils